-IMPORTANT: TEACH Grant awards where the first disbursement is made on or after October 1, 2013, and before October 1, 2014, must be reduced by .89 percent from the original statutory amounts.
+IMPORTANT: TEACH Grant awards where the first disbursement is made on or after October 1, 2015 and before October 1, 2016 must be reduced by 6.80 percent from the original statutory amounts.
+TEACH Grant awards where the first disbursement is made on or after October 1, 2016 and before October 1, 2017 must be reduced by 6.90 percent from the original statutory amounts.

 Once your eligibility is determined, the amount is awarded and then both counseling and the agreement must be done.
 Funds will then be paid with the annual award being split into two disbursements.

 If you change your mind, you can cancel the award within 14 days of notification that it was disbursed.

 You may apply for the TEACH Grant at any time during the academic year, but the application must be submitted while you are still enrolled that year or by the deadline published by the Department of Education (whichever is earlier).